-We calculated age- and sex- specific death rates for five-year age groups with an open-age interval at age 90 years for the 27 Brazilian states and constructed sex-specific period life tables for each year from 2000 to 2015.28 National results did not significantly differ from those reported by the United Nations.8 We calculated age- and cause- specific contributions to differences in life expectancy at birth following our classification for each subsequent year using the linear integral decomposition procedure (see Appendix Section 2 detailed explanation),29 and summed up single-year decompositions in order to obtain the aggregate effect for the specified period.
+We calculated age- and sex- specific death rates for five-year age groups with an open-age interval at age 90 years for Brazil’s 27 states, and constructed sex-specific period life tables for each year from 2000 to 2015 following standard procedures.28 National results did not significantly differ from those reported by the United Nations.8 We calculated age- and cause- specific contributions to differences in life expectancy at birth following our classification for each subsequent year using the linear integral decomposition procedure (see Appendix Section 2 detailed explanation)29 and summed up single-year decompositions in order to obtain the aggregate effect for the specified period.
 We report results for the periods 2000-07 and 2007-15 to have two comparable points in time of the same length.
 Our estimates refer to the middle of the year, e.g. 2000-07 runs from middle of 2000 to middle of 2007 and 2007-15 runs from middle of 2007 to middle of 2015.
 The effects for the period 2000-15 are simply the sum of the effects of the two periods.
 All procedures were performed using the R software30 and are fully reproducible from the public repository with the data needed at https://github.com/jmaburto/Homicides-and-life-expectancy-in-Brazil.

+Ethical approval: This article used aggregated, fully anonymised, publicly available data.
+Therefore, no ethical approval is needed.

+Patient and Public Involvement: This study involved secondary data analysis of public sources, patients and or public were not involved in it.

 Results

-We arranged the Brazilian states within each broad region in order of the impact of homicides on male life expectancy in 2007-15 in Figures 1-4.
+We grouped the Brazilian states within each broad region, and subsequently arranged them in order of the impact of homicides on male life expectancy in 2007-15 in Figures 1-4.

 All states, with the exception of Pará, experienced increases in life expectancy for females and males from 2000 to 2007 (Figure 1).
-Relative to the period 2000-07, in 2007 to 2015, life expectancy at birth increased at a slower pace among women in 75% of states and among men in 60% of Brazil’s states.
+Relative to the period 2000-07, in 2007-2015, life expectancy at birth increased at a slower pace among women in 75% of states and among men in 60% of Brazil’s states.
 In four states, life expectancy at birth declined in the latter period among men; among women, life expectancy declined in one state.
-Despite this overall slowdown, all but two states (Amapá for females, and Pará and Sergipe for males) showed a continuous increase in life expectancy since 2000.
+Despite this overall slowdown, all but four states (Amapá for females, and Amapá, Roraima, Pará and Sergipe for males) showed a continuous increase in life expectancy since 2000.
 Life expectancy levels for each state and total changes in 2000-15 are shown in Appendix table 2.

 Figure 1 [about here].
-Changes in life Expectancy at birth in Brazil (in years), by state and period, from 2000 to 2007 and from 2007 to 2015.
+Changes in life expectancy at birth in Brazil (in years), by state and period, from 2000 to 2007 (pink dots) and from 2007 to 2015 (blue triangles).
+The dashed line at zero represents the situation of no changes in life expectancy over time, whereas dots and triangles to the right (left) of this line correspond to increases (decreases) in life expectancy..

-Figures 2-4 show how homicide, IHD and causes amenable to medical service, respectively, contributed to changes in life expectancy at birth in the periods 2000-07 and 2007-15 and represent the causes of death from the amenable/avoidable mortality framework that contributed the most to changes in life expectancy at birth in both periods (results for all causes of death, see Appendix Figures S2-S3).
+Figures 2-4 show how homicides, IHD and causes amenable to medical service, respectively, contributed to changes in life expectancy at birth in the periods 2000-07 and 2007-15 and represent the causes of death from the amenable/avoidable mortality framework that contributed the most to changes in life expectancy at birth in both periods (results for all causes of death, see Appendix Figures S2-S3).